-Recommendation #3: Set up a Central MoRD Aadhaar Integration Team
+7.3 Recommendation #3: Set up a Central MORD Aadhaar Integration Team

-Set up a Central MoRD Aadhaar integration team to drive the end to end integration with project oriented approach and Capacity building for State, District and Block level officials for effective integration
+Set up a Central MORD Aadhaar integration team to drive the end to end integration with project oriented approach and Capacity building for State, District and Block level officials for effective integration

-- Lack of Project oriented approach and Inter department collaboration at State level(UID Nodal Department, IT Department and State Rural Department)
+- Lack of Project oriented approach and Inter department collaboration at State level(Nodal UID department and State Rural Department)

 - Lack of ownership by State Administration

-- Ineffective monitoring of the initiatives
+- · Ineffective monitoring of the drive

-- Set up and engage Central MoRD integration team to drive the seeding across selected districts and look after the following activities: - Drive capacity building efforts , target oriented seeding, coordination with all stakeholders at State, District and Block level, Monitoring - Develop High level and detailed Geographic Specific Standard Operating procedures for nationwide seeding for MGNREGS beneficiaries - o Identify and coordinate with participating banks, PO and other key stakeholders - o Facilitate on-boarding of AUA and ASA specific for MoRD - o Identify integration of other key rural development scheme - Target to complete the seeding of MGNREGS with Aadhaar for selected districts in a span of 6 months and develop SOP during the course of the seeding - Target to complete end to end integration with seeding across selected States in a span of 1 year
+- Engage a Central MORD integration team to drive the seeding across selected districts as well as conduct the following activities: - Drive capacity building efforts , target oriented seeding, coordination with all stakeholders at State, District and Block level, Monitoring - Develop High level and detailed Geographic Specific Standard Operating procedures for nationwide seeding - Identify and coordinate with participating banks and other key stakeholders - Facilitate on-boarding of AUA and ASA specific for MORD - o Identify integration of other key rural development scheme - Target to complete the seeding of MGNREGS with Aadhaar for selected districts in a span of 6 months and develop SOP during the course of the seeding - Target to complete end to end integration with seeding across States in a span of 1 year

-Recommendation #4: Engage to maximize participation of Banks
+7.4 Recommendation #4: Engage to maximize participation of Banks

-Participating banks play a key role in Aadhaar enabled service delivery.
-Hence MoRD need to engage with Ministry of Finance, RBI and SLBC to enforce RBI guidelines on Participating bank aimed at proactive participation of banks in the integration process
+One of the key to Aadhaar enabled Service delivery is the participating banks.
+Hence MORD need to engage with Ministry of Finance, RBI and SLBC to enforce RBI guidelines on Participating bank aimed at proactive participation of banks in the integration process

 - Lack of proactive participation from Banks and Financial Institutions for

-- Opening of no-frills Accounts
+- o Opening of no-frills Accounts

-- Linking Aadhaar with bank accounts
+- o Linking Aadhaar with bank accounts

 - Deployment of BC

 - Updating APB with NPCI

 - Accepting Aadhaar as KYC

 - Interoperability of Micro ATMs and BC operating for different banks affecting the Accessibility to beneficiaries

 Government of India, through its various agencies, has announced many key regulations over the years with an aim to improve financial inclusion.
-However for proactive participation of banks in the integration process, MoRD may need to engage with Ministry of Finance and RBI to ensure enforcement of these guidelines.
+However for proactive participation of banks in the integration process, MORD may need to engage with Ministry of Finance and RBI to ensure enforcement of these guidelines.
 Snapshots of guidelines issued are as follows:

-Engage with State Level Bankers Committee (SLBC) and lead bank to encourage proactive participation of banks and define Service Level Agreements with banks
+Engage with State Level Bankers Committee and lead bank to encourage proactive participation of banks and define Service Level Agreements with banks

-The regulation on Interoperability is to come into effect as a Committee of Banks, BCs and Government officials are in the process of preparing interoperability guidelines to facilitate technological and procedural interoperability.
+This regulation on Interoperataibility is to come into effect as a Committee of Banks, BCs and Government officials is in the process of preparing interoperability guidelines to facilitate technological and procedural interoperability.

-Recommendation #5: Constitute a Study on effect of Aadhaar integration
+7.5 Recommendation #5: Constitute a Study on effect of Aadhaar integration

-Constitute a study on analysis of exact savings, nature and quantum of additional expenses to be incurred for Post seeding transaction error (limited period) and incentives for the Stakeholders not just for MGNREGS but for all schemes under MoRD
+Constitute a study on analysis of exact savings, nature and quantum of additional expenses to be incurred for Post seeding transaction error (limited period) and incentives for the Stakeholders not just for MGNREGS but for all schemes under MORD